-The Nawiinginokiima Forest Management Corporation (NFMC) was established in 2012 as the province of Ontario’s first Local Forest Management Corporation (LFMC) under the Ontario Forest Tenure Modernization Act after more than a year of discussions with a local working group consisting of representatives from each of the local and First Nations communities within the NFMC’s proposed management area, existing Sustainable Forest License holders, and the Ministry of Natural Resources and Forestry.
+The Nawiinginokiima Forest Management Corporation (NFMC) was established in 2012 as the province of Ontario’s first Local Forest Management Corporation (LFMC) under the Ontario Forest Tenure Modernization Act after more than a year of discussions with a local working group consisting of representatives from each of the local and First Nations communities within the NFMC’s proposed management area, existing Sustainable Forest Licence holders, and the Ministry of Natural Resources and Forestry.
 The name Nawiinginokiima (pronounced naw-win-gin-know-kee-mah) was recommended by the local working group and is an Ojibway word translated loosely to mean “working together.”

 As a LFMC, the NFMC operates within a defined management area that includes the communities of the Ojibways of the Pic River First Nation, Pic Mobert First Nation, Hornepayne Aboriginal community, Marathon, Hornepayne, Manitouwadge and White River.